 This food was originally a low-price dish, and you just needed several cents to enjoy it.
 Thus, you can order it from many staples and eateries.

 However, the living standards have developed, many restaurants add high-quality ingredients to this dish resulting in the changing price.

 5. Har Gow – Steamed Shrimp Dumplings

-Cantonese makes up approximately 94% population of Hong Kong.
-Therefore, you can realize almost dishes in this list belong to Cantonese cuisine, and Har Gow is the same situation.
+Cantonese makes up approximately 94% of the population of Hong Kong.
+Therefore, you can realize that almost dishes in this list belong to Cantonese cuisine, and Har Gow is in the same situation.

 The signature filling in this dumpling is shrimp; you can see an eye-catching coral color after the translucent wrappers.